 Leonard Peltier has been in prison for nearly 40 years

-Peltier is incarcerated at the U.S. Penitentiary in Coleman, Florida, for his 1977 conviction in connection with a shootout with U.S. government forces, where two FBI agents and one young American Indian lost their lives.
+COLEMAN, FLORIDA – The International Leonard Peltier Defense Committee is restarting efforts to gain freedom for Leonard Peltier who has been imprisoned for nearly forty years.
+Peltier is in prison at the U.S. Penitentiary in Coleman, Florida where he is incarcerated for his 1977 conviction in connection with a shootout with U.S. government forces, where two FBI agents and one young American Indian lost their lives.

-Peltier released the following statement on January 7, 2016:
+On Friday Peltier released the following statement from prison: